Skip to main content

 Several time types are used through SST.

-• Cycle_t (uint64_t)
+Cycle_t

-A count of clock cycles
+A count of clock cycles.

-• SimTime_t (uint64_t)
+SimTime_t

 Time counted in the simulation's base time quanta.
 By default this is picoseconds (ps).
+A macro, PRI_SIMTIME, is also provided for print formatting.

-• Time_t (double)
+Time_t

-Time in seconds
+Time measured in seconds.

 Units